-The Australian branch of Intesa Sanpaolo is located in Sydney and forms part of the IMI Corporate & Investment Banking division.
-The Sydney branch focuses on commercial lending and wholesale banking - particularly on infrastructure, energy, syndicated finance and bilaterals, with an emphasis on large corporate mergers and acquisitions.
+Intesa Sanpaolo's branch in Austrialia, located in Sydney, forms part of the IMI Corporate & Investment Banking division.
+The branch focuses on corporate lending and wholesale banking - particularly on infrastructure, energy, syndicated finance and bilaterals, with an emphasis on large corporate mergers and acquisitions.

-Further information about our organisational structure on 31 December 2021 can be found here. [i]
+Further information about our organisational structure at 31 December 2022 can be found here [i].

-For Financial Year 2021, the Group directly employed 96,681 employees.
-Intesa Sanpaolo's branch in Australia employs 11 people, all of which are employed on a permanent full-time basis.
-The UK branches of Intesa Sanpaolo and Fideuram Asset Management (Ireland) DAC have a total workforce of 265 employees.
-Of these, 17 are casual workers and 5 are employed on a part-time basis.
-The other Reporting Entities do not have workers in the UK (or Australia).
+For Financial Year 2022, the Group directly employed 94,909 employees.
+As of 31 December 2022, Intesa Sanpaolo's branch in Australia employed 18 people, one of which was employed on a part-time basis.
+The UK branches of Intesa Sanpaolo and Fideuram Asset Management (Ireland) DAC had a total workforce of 256 employees.
+Of these, 12 were casual workers and 7 were employed on a part-time basis.
+As of 31 December 2022, the other Reporting Entities did not have workers in the UK (or Australia).

-More information regarding the nature of our operations and a breakdown of our workforce (for Financial Year 2021) can be found in our 2021 Consolidated Non-financial Statement. [i]
+More information regarding the nature of our operations and a breakdown of our workforce (for Financial Year 2022) can be found in our 2022 Consolidated Non-financial Statement [i].